ericvt/Docs/aspnet/testing/integration-testing.rst

 The Test Host
 ^^^^^^^^^^^^^
-ASP.NET includes a test host that can be added to integration test projects and used to host ASP.NET applications, serving test requests without the need for  real web host.
+ASP.NET includes a test host that can be added to integration test projects and used to host ASP.NET applications, serving test requests without the need for a real web host.
 The provided sample includes an integration test project which has been configured to use `xUnit <https://xunit.github.io/>`_ and the Test Host, as you can see from this excerpt from its ``project.json`` file:

 .. literalinclude:: integration-testing/sample/test/PrimeWeb.IntegrationTests/project.json
   :linenos: